 We and Clear Channel Communications will enter into a Corporate Services Agreement and other agreements prior to the completion of this offering.
-Pursuant to the Corporate Services Agreement, Clear Channel Communications and its affiliates will agree to provide us with corporate services after this offering, including treasury, payroll and other financial services, executive officer services, human resources and employee benefit services, legal services, information systems and network services and procurement and sourcing support.
+Pursuant to the Corporate Services Agreement, Clear

+Channel Communications and its affiliates will agree to provide us with corporate services after this offering, including treasury, payroll and other financial services, executive officer services, human resources and employee benefit services, legal services, information systems and network services and procurement and sourcing support.

 We are negotiating these arrangements with Clear Channel Communications in the context of a parent-subsidiary relationship.
 Although Clear Channel Communications will be contractually obligated to provide us with services during the term of the Corporate Services Agreement, we cannot assure you that these services will be sustained at the same level after the expiration of that agreement, or that we will be able to replace these services in a timely manner or on comparable terms.
 In addition, we cannot provide assurance that the amount we pay Clear Channel Communications for the services will be as favorable to us as that which may be available for comparable services provided by unrelated third parties.
 Other agreements with Clear Channel Communications will also govern our relationship with Clear Channel Communications after this offering and will provide for the allocation of employee benefit, tax and other liabilities and obligations attributable to our operations.
-The agreements also contain terms and provisions that may be more or less favorable that third parties or us pursuant to those agreements, our costs of procuring those services from third parties may increase.
+The agreements also contain terms and provisions that may be more or less favorable than terms and provisions we might have obtained in arm's length negotiations with unaffiliated third parties.
+If Clear Channel Communications ceases to provide services to us pursuant to those agreements, our costs of procuring those services from third parties may increase.
 See "Arrangements Between Clear Channel Communications."